Freezing-induced topological transition of double-emulsion

-In summary, in this Letter, we discussed that a double-emulsion, i.e., water-in-oil compound droplets in water, can undergo the topological transition from its W/O/W state to an O/W state after being frozen.
+In summary, in this Letter, we discussed that a dilute double-emulsion, i.e., water-in-oil compound droplets in water, can undergo the topological transition from its W/O/W state to an O/W state after being frozen.
 The sudden topological transition, we argue, is triggered by the partial solidification of the encapsulating oil, putting tension on the inner drop, causing the trace amounts of liquid ethanol inside to undergo a liquid-to-vapour phase transition.
 As the vapour cloud expands, ethanol is depleted, making the compound drop unstable, and the inner drop dissolves.
 The then expelled interior accumulates at the warmer end and migrates though the ice in the direction of motion of the advancing solidification front.
 The topological transition critically depends on the size of the inner drop and does not depend on the engulfment velocity $V$.
 We found that below $R_{\mathrm{in,crit}} \approx \SI{19}{\micro \meter}$ the topological transition does not occur and the double-emulsion remains stable.
 We rationalised that this size dependence originates from the limited amount of tension applied to the inner drop.
+Our findings on the individual compound droplets can be extrapolated to those in a more densely packed double-emulsion, where the same phenomena is observed (see Supplementary Material).

 The surprising topological transition we found is relevant when freezing \textit{multi-component} systems and in the context of the cryopreservation procedures of food emulsions and bio-specimen.
 In addition, our findings highlight the effect of phase changing liquid inclusions in a solidifying material and how this might alter their topology in unexpected ways.